 The diverse instructional methods used in the ARC include:

 By merging the best of conventional and future-facing approaches to anatomical study, the ARC provides a new standard for medical education, giving students access to both hands-on lab work and simulated experiences.

-Our administrators are committed to ensuring the School's curriculum meets our own rigorous academic standards.
-They oversee the entire four-year medical curriculum, including the integration of Foundational, Clinical, and Health Systems Sciences.
+Our administrators are committed to ensuring the school's curriculum meets our own rigorous academic standards.
+They oversee the entire four-year medical curriculum, including the integration of Biomedical, Clinical, and Health Systems Sciences.